HelpfulLamb/coog-world/README.md

 DO NOT CLOSE THE TERMINAL ONCE YOU ARE DONE SETTING UP THE BACKEND.
 YOU NEED TO KEEP IT OPEN FOR THE FRONTEND.

-DO NOT DO THE PROCEED TO FRONTEND SETUP UNLESS YOU HAVE FINISHED SETTING UP THE BACKEND
+DO NOT PROCEED TO FRONTEND SETUP UNLESS YOU HAVE FINISHED SETTING UP THE BACKEND
 ### 2. Frontend Setup (Only do after Backend Setup is finished)
     a.
 Open a new Command Prompt terminal in VSCode.
     b.
 Move to the repository folder 'coog-world' by typing 'cd coog-world' into the Command Prompt terminal.